 Board of Trustees

-Therese is a founding teacher at Gateway Middle School, where she currently works as a 6th grade math and science teacher and instructional leader.
-She works closely with new teachers, supporting their learning as they develop their expertise and is an advisor for the Annual GMS Student Talent Show.
+Therese is a founding math teacher at Gateway Middle School, where she currently works as a Math/Science Instructional Coach and Math Interventionist.
+She works closely with new teachers, supporting their learning as they develop expertise.
 She graduated from Simmons College with a degree in nursing, and from Elmira College and the Harvard Graduate School of Education with master’s degrees in education.
-Therese is currently is a member of the Exploratorium’s Teacher Leader Institute, where she works as a mentor teacher to San Francisco science teachers and co-facilitates professional development for teacher leaders throughout California.
+Therese is currently a member of the Exploratorium’s Teacher Leader Institute, where she works as a mentor teacher to San Francisco science teachers and co-facilitates professional development for teacher leaders throughout California.
 When not working, Therese enjoys traveling, spending time with her two sons, and exploring the natural history of northern California.
-Originally from the east coast, she currently lives with her husband, David, in San Francisco.
+Originally from the East Coast, she currently lives with her husband, David, in San Francisco.

 Beth is a graduate of Lehigh University and holds a MSEd in Guidance and Counseling from Hunter College.
 Beth worked for the N.Y.C.
 Board of Education at an alternative high school where she developed and implemented a counseling program for students who were at-risk in larger school settings.
 After relocating to San Francisco, Beth became the program coordinator for The College Bound Foundation, a nonprofit that connected students who live in San Francisco Public Housing with mentors.
 She served on its board for six years following her employment there.
 She was also a board member at the San Francisco Day School, where she served on numerous committees and was an officer on the board's executive committee.
 In addition to her volunteer work at Gateway Public Schools, Beth is a Court Appointed Special Advocate for SFCASA.
 In 2008, she created Revamp, a wardrobe consulting business for women in transition.
 Beth and her husband have two sons.